mojutoju/HealthCare/README.md

 # Using Data Analytics to Predict Hospital Readmissions

-**1. Project Overview
+# Project Overview
-Objective:**
+# Objective:
-To predict hospital readmissions using patient data, with the goal of identifying factors that contribute to readmissions and providing actionable insights for reducing them.
+**To predict hospital readmissions using patient data, with the goal of identifying factors that contribute to readmissions and providing actionable insights for reducing them.**

 **Data Sources:**
 Primary Dataset: **diabetic_data.csv** containing patient information.